 Das Keyboard Prime 13 hands-on review & impressions

 The backlighting is pure white and adjustable to 7 different levels of brightness, including completely off.
-Most of the LEDs are top-mounted on the switches so they illuminate the text at the top of the keycap.

 Full N-key Rollover

 2.9 lbs, 18.03 x 6.77 x 1.22 inches

 Minimalist design with anodized aluminum top panel with extra long, 6.5 ft braided cable, quick access media controls and sleep mode.

 The build quality of the keyboard is solid and the minimalist styling is done right.

 Some other great positives include Cherry MX switches, USB pass-through and the vibrant white LED Backlights.

 Not a whole lot.
 Aside from not having dedicated media keys, this one's a winner.

 Some people may find the price tag of $150 to be too much, but in our experience Das Keyboard products have stellar build quality and it really could be the last keyboard you purchase.

 Let’s compare the two keyboards and then get into our detailed Prime 13 review.